sscholl/biblebot/README.md

-# slack-bible
+# biblebot
-Slack bot for printing bible passages.
-Written in Java with Spring
+Chat REST integration for printing bible passages.
+Written in Java with Spring.